gmalet/gmalet.github.io/_pages/research.md

 	- How rural development policies affect political attitudes: Evidence from the Common Agricultural Policy in France (with D. Bolet)

-	- Europe in the news: Media covergae, public opinion, and party strategies (with T. Hunter and S. Walter)
+	- Europe in the news: Media coverage, public opinion, and party strategies (with T. Hunter and S. Walter)